backdrop-contrib/image_effects/customactions/README.txt

    - mime_type (string) image/png
    - file_size (int) 4417
 - toolkit: string, imagemagick or GD
+- resource: resource.
+The GD image resource.
+- ops: array.
+An array of strings with the ImageMagick commands.

 $image_context is an associative array containing:
 - effect_data: array, the data of this image effect, example data for the custom